Brunod32/eva_back_trtconseil/README.md

 ## Local usage

-To clone the project use `git clone `
-To open the project in your navigator, you need a local server like XAMPP.
-You can use too Symfony CLI.
+To install this project, you can clone the repository with the git clone command `git clone ` then do `composer install` to get all the required dependencies.
+You need XAMPP, WAMP, LAMP or use the symfony serve (by doing symfony serve in a terminal) to transform your machine as a server.